canonical/data-science-stack/docs/how-to/dss/purge-dss.rst

 Conclusion
 ----------

 All elements of the DSS environment have been purged from your MicroK8s cluster.
-You can now reinitialize DSS on your system if you wish to continue using it.
+You can now reinitialise DSS on your system if you wish to continue using it.